If you’re an aspiring lawyer and aren’t sure which area of law to specialize in, this guide has got you covered!

 Another field that foreign language proficiency would benefit is immigration law.
 This legal specialty protects the rights of immigrants and ensures they receive accessible opportunities and sanctuary.

 Sports lawyers typically work with teams, players, or leagues to negotiate contracts and protect clients from criminal accusations or personal property infringements.
-This field is highly competitive and successful sports lawyers typically have established connections in the sports industry.
+This field is highly competitive, and successful sports lawyers typically have established connections in the sports industry.

 The list of law specialties doesn’t end there, however!
 If you’re interested in practicing a law specialty that’s a bit more niche, you can consider one of these fields.

-If you’re interested all things related to in the United States Constitution, then constitutional law might be for you.
+If you’re interested in all things related to the United States Constitution, then constitutional law might be for you.
 Lawyers in this specialty handle cases that relate to the interpretation or amendment of the Constitution, as well as issues related to following the constitutional laws.

 Entertainment lawyers deal with cases involving royalties and the rights of artists and their work, often related to contracts and employment.
 You can choose to specialize further in film, television, music, or other areas of law practice.